matejklemencic/LAPS/README.md

-User PowerShell to create an interactive session or RDP connection to a remote computer with LAPS credentials.
+Use PowerShell to create an interactive session or RDP connection to a remote computer with LAPS credentials.

 # How to Install?